Handle Sponsor Inquiries and Signups

 Sponsorships can pay:

-- In installments — schedule of payments over the commitment window
+- In installments — schedule of payments over the commitment window.
+Each upcoming installment is tracked with its own status (

 Multi-year sponsorships